Failover and data link interruption avoidance

 Scenario 3—Recommended

-If the threat defense data interfaces are connected to more than one set of switches, then a failover link can be connected to one of the switches, preferably the switch on the secure (inside) side of network, as shown in the following figure.
+If the Firewall Threat Defense data interfaces are connected to more than one set of switches, then a failover link can be connected to one of the switches, preferably the switch on the secure (inside) side of network, as shown in this figure.

 Connecting with a secure switch.